SteveCastle/shrike/firefox-extension/README.md

 ### "Failed to create task" error

 - Verify the Shrike server is running
-- Check the browser console for detailed error messages
+- Check the browser console (F12 → Console) for detailed error messages
 - Ensure the URL/input is valid for the selected command

 ### Jobs not updating in real-time